-Here’s a few things I’d like you to know about suicide:
+Here are a few things I’d like you to know about suicide:

 - We work in your clinics.
 We are your top performers.
 We work in industry.
-We are world renowned speakers.
-You don’t just act shocked when we take our lives, you are shocked, because you didn’t notice.
+We are world-renowned speakers.
+You don’t just act shocked when we take our lives, you are shocked because you didn’t notice.

-- We have gotten help and yes, if we were prescribed medication we are probably taking it.
+- We have gotten help and yes if we were prescribed medication we are probably taking it.
 This issue isn’t about getting into counseling or getting onto the right drug regimen.
 Those things help, but it’s deeper.
 Studies of suicide victims have shown that more than half had sought medical help in the six months prior to their deaths.